Highlights of Most Recent Survey

 - Expected changes in spending for 17 products and services including vacation travel, dining out and recreational and entertainment activities, various durables for the home, apparel, and fine jewelry and watches

 - Who has a positive outlook for the economy and their personal wealth and their spending plans

 Special topics included in this report:

-The new spring survey presents the above data for market segments defined by age, gender, income, and, most importantly, net worth.
-See “Survey and Report Content” below for a list of the 19 cruise brands covered by the survey.
+The new fall report presents the above data for market segments defined by age, gender, income, and, most importantly, net worth.

-These tracking studies are unique in that they are conducted by mail (similar to the Conference Board surveys for the Consumer Confidence Index) among projectable national samples drawn at random, and they focus on the future outlook and spending plans of the affluent, rather than asking the respondents to remember and reconstruct past spending that is then extrapolated.
+These tracking studies are unique in that they are conducted by mail (similar to the Conference Board surveys for the Consumer Confidence Index) among projectable national samples drawn at random.

 The wealthiest 10% of U.S. households account for almost half of all consumer spending, and these surveys are designed to provide information critical for effective marketing to affluent and luxury consumers.